Ralph Moor

-Sir Ralph Denham Rayment Moor, (31 July 1860 – 14 September 1909) was the first high commissioner of the British Southern Nigeria Protectorate.
+Sir Ralph Denham Rayment Moor, (31 July 1860 – 14 September 1909) was the first high commissioner of the British Southern Nigeria Protectorate and a key player in the British invasion of the Kingdom of Benin.

 Life

 Ralph Moor was born on 31 July 1860 at The Lodge, Furneux Pelham, Buntingford, Hertfordshire as son of William Henry Moor (c.
 1830 – c.
 1863), surgeon, by his wife Sarah Pears.
 Educated privately, and destined for business, he engaged in 1880–1 as a learner in the tea trade.
 On 26 October 1882 he entered the Royal Irish Constabulary as a cadet, and becoming in due course a district inspector resigned after involvement in a divorce case on 9 February 1891.

 In March 1891 Moor took service under Sir Claude Maxwell MacDonald, the Consul-General of the Oil Rivers Protectorate, as Commandant of Constabulary in the protectorate.
 In July 1892 he was appointed by the Foreign Office vice-consul for the Oil Rivers district, and from 6 September 1892 to 15 February 1893 acted as commissioner.
+He also was Acting Consul while McDonald was on leave, during which time he razed Brohemie, during 1894.
 During January 1896 he served the office of consul, and on 1 February 1896, when the district was formed into the Niger Coast Protectorate, he was made commissioner and consul-general for the territory, and consul for the Cameroons and Fernando Po.

+Moor played a key role in the Benin Expedition of 1897, capturing the Oba of Benin, who was then deposed and exiled.
+Benin City was plundered and more than 2,500 artefacts looted and shipped back to Britain.
+This included the metal plaques and arefacts collectively known as the Benin Bronzes.
+One of the most famous pieces, a Queen Idia mask, was kept by Moor, eventually being bought by the British Museum after his death, where it remains today.